UkrainianProgrammer/UkrainianProgrammer/README.md

 Currently in progress:

-* TBD: currently planning a new project in Go!
+* GoSocial: currently planning a new project in Go!

 Recently completed: